LINBIT/windrbd/README.md

 of how to configure and administrate DRBD.
 Most drbdadm commands should work exactly like with the Linux version of DRBD.

+There is also a WinDRBD specific tech guide which explains how to prepare two Windows Server 2016 nodes for use with WinDRBD.
+Please see the Linbit website for that guide.

 Differences to WDRBD
 ====================